statycc/pymwp/guide/5_example_infinite.md

 INFO (result): foo is infinite
 INFO (result): Possibly problematic flows:
 INFO (result): X1 ➔ X1 ‖ X2 ➔ X1 ‖ X3 ➔ X1
-INFO (result): Total time: 0.0 s (6 ms)
+INFO (result): Total time: 0.0 s (2 ms)
 INFO (file_io): saved result in output/infinite_3.json
 ```

 ### Discussion

-The two rightmost matrix columns do not contain $\infty$ coefficients.
-This means data flow to variables `X2` and `X3` have polynomially bounded growth.
-The problematic variable is `X1`.
-Observe that it is impossible to make a choice, at index 2, that would produce a matrix without infinite coefficients.
-This corresponds to the assignment statement inside the `while` loop.
+We can observe the result is $\infty$.
+Thus, even a small change can change the analysis result entirely.

+The output reveals the problem arises from how data flows
+from source variables $\texttt{X1}$, $\texttt{X2}$, and $\texttt{X3}$, to target variable $\texttt{X1}$.
+Observe that even though there is no direct assignment from $\texttt{X3}$ to $\texttt{X1}$,
+the analysis correctly identifies this dependency relation, that occurs through $\texttt{X2}$.

-Thus, we have identified the point and source of failure.
+From the output, we have identified the point and source of failure.
-The conclusion of this analysis is $\infty$ result.
+Conversely, we know other variable pairs are not problematic.
+By focusing on how to avoid "too strong" dependencies targeting variable $\texttt{X1}$, programmer may be
+able to refactor and improve the program's complexity properties.